jfmengels/elm-review-rule-ideas/README.md

 ### 1. Lasting discussions

-A A lot of these discussions can be had on the Elm Slack in the #elm-review channel, but those don't remain visible for a long time, and are hard to search for.
-Being able to search for rule proposals will be useful to see how
+A lot of these discussions can be had on the Elm Slack in the #elm-review channel, but those don't remain visible for a long time, and are hard to search for.
+Being able to search for rule proposals will be useful to see what was thought of already, how they evolved and potentially where an implementation can be found.

 I also hope that having people watch these public issues will lead to discussions that will ultimately raise the quality of the rules.
 Maybe the discussion will lead to the rule not being implemented, which can be a good thing too, because not all rules are valuable to have!